 My preference is for a direct flight.
 I look for promos and offers and sometimes I get lucky.
 Then I look for short layovers on a direct route.
 A couple of hours to stretch your legs is the perfect transit time.
 Lastly, I look for long layovers with the possibility of breaking the journey for some sleep.

 Firstly, I look at the comparison sites,

 Then I check the airlines directly to see what they are offering.
 If I see some good deals I note them down.

-Next I check out some well-known high street (UK) travel agents.
+Next, I check out some high street travel agents.

 Now I’ve got a good idea of the options open to me I visit the agents and ask them to beat the deals I’ve found.
 I get quotes from each one and if one quote stands out, I will ask the other two agents to beat it.